MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 The function has a fork in it's logic for if the armour class is being calculated for the player.
 The below logic fork was inserted into the original function, immediately after it calculates the unarmoured score normally via `ratings[i] = (fUnarmoredBase1 * unarmoredSkill) * (fUnarmoredBase2 * unarmoredSkill);.`

-It was done this way so that for all entities the engine still generates an original armour score, and then the if pointer is player fork simply overwrites that score with the new one.
+It was done this way for testing.
+The engine still generates the armour score using the original logic first, and then the if the pointer is the player, then the new logic fork overwrites that value with the new one.

 I could also have done a true fork to split the old and new equations, but I structured it in this way (to be overwritten) purely for code testing purposes and have not reverted it.
 It doesn't matter either way, the effect is the same, that the following code block is what calculates the player's unarmoured score.